TerraFusion/basicFusion/README.md

 **NOTE!!!**: Inside the processBF_SX.sh script, there are variables that can be changed to tweak how the script requests resources from Blue Waters/ROGER.
 These variables are under the **JOB PARAMETERS** section, and it is recommended you change these from their default values to suit your needs.
 Do not run this script without reviewing the **JOB PARAMETERS** to determine if the values there are appropriate for the current system and job that you want to run! **ALSO NOTE** that this script requires the NCSA Scheduler Fortran program to be installed!
 Please refer to the Installation section of this Readme.

 Please refer to the command line description of ./processBF_SX.sh for a full listing of all the available parameters.

+## Python
+In order to aid in handling external Python dependencies, the configureEnv.sh script (explained in the Installation section) automatically creates a Python virtual environment at basicFusion/externLib/BFpyEnv.
+This virtual environment is installed with all necessary modules that any script in this project may need.
+The current installed packages are:

+- numpy
+- matplotlib
+- docopt
+- pytz
+- globus-sdk
+- mpi4py
+- BFfile

+When running any Python script in this project, it is highly recommend you source the virtual environment by executing:

+`source [path_to_BF_repo]/externLib/BFpyEnv/bin/activate`

+Doing so will meet the dependencies of any Python script in the project.
+Note that when the virtual environment is activated, you may be unable to use any system-level packages.
+To deactivate the virtual environment:

+`deactivate`

+### BFfile
+The BFfile module is a small script we wrote that configureEnv.sh installs to the virutal environment's site-packages.
+This module is used to determine whether a certain file is a "proper" BasicFusion file. i.e. a file that should be passed to the basicFusion program.
+You can import it in any Python script by including the line:

+`from BFfile import isBFfile`

+This function acts as the authority on which files are proper and which are not.
+You can view the function interface by following these lines:

+`(BFpyEnv)[clipp@cg-gpu01:~/basicFusion/util]$ python
+>>> from BFfile import isBFfile
+>>> help(isBFfile)
+`